emberjs/website/source/blog/2018-10-26-the-ember-times-issue-70.md

 responsive: true
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+G'day, Emberistas! 🐹

-An Ember standard for i18n 🌍, more convenient **transitions** through your Ember apps with the **new Router Helpers & Element Modifiers RFC**, artisan ☕️ deprecations for **setting** your **component managers**, an exciting new Readers' Question 🤔 on the future of controllers, using GraphQL in Ember 💥, and more.
+This week we have an Ember standard for i18n 🌍, more convenient **transitions** through your Ember apps with the **new Router Helpers & Element Modifiers RFC**, artisan ☕️ deprecations for **setting** your **component managers**, an exciting new Readers' Question 🤔 on the future of controllers, using GraphQL in Ember 💥, and more!

 ---